 grain with O-rings standing on the table and press the bulkhead onto the delay grain.

-Using a Loki-DAT or CTI-DAT, adjust the delay to the time needed.
+Using a Loki/CTI-DAT tool, adjust the delay to the time needed.
 Alternatively, use a ¼” drill to remove 1/32” for each second of delay.
 Per the reload instructions, do not remove more than 3/8”.

 Press the bulkhead into the case, below the groove for the snap ring.
 Add the top snap ring.